 Many campgrounds and RV Parks offer temporary work to RV campers.
 The work is often temporary and can include anything that helps keep the campgrounds operating smoothly.
 For example, manual labor, landscaping, cleaning, customer service, activities coordinator, store clerk or cashier.

 Sites like CampHost cater specifically to temporary jobs designed to suit those living the RV lifestyle.
+For some inspiration on what you’ll need to take with you, this camping checklist is a good place to start.

 Most towns across America host craft markets throughout the month.
 If you’re traveling your way around the country in your RV, you have the opportunity to set up your stall at a local farmer’s market or craft fair and sell your wares at each destination.
 You can use your time on the road to create or source new products and earn a few extra dollars at each stop.